How to Install Android Studio on Ubuntu 24.04

 Install Android Studio using the Snap package manager

-Yet, another way to install Android Studio is to use the Snap package manager.
+Yet another way to install Android Studio is to use the Snap package manager.

-To do that, install the Snap package manager if it’s not already installed.
+To do that, install the Snap package manager if it’s not already present on your system.

 sudo apt install snapd